Sexual Assault/Dating Violence Prevention

 Violence in any form is never okay and is not tolerated at USF St. Petersburg.
 We promote healthy relationships and open communication as a way to prevent dating and sexual violence from occurring on- and off-campus.
 We also promote bystander interventions because the whole community is responsible for preventing violence from happening.
 Learn how to report a crime at USF St. Petersburg.

-SEXUAL ASSAULT PREVENTION FOR UNDERGRADUATES
+MANDATORY: SEXUAL ASSAULT PREVENTION FOR UNDERGRADUATES

 Changing the culture around sexual assault by showing incoming students how to contribute to a positive, productive, and safe campus community.
 There is no higher priority for colleges and universities than to provide safe and healthy learning environments for everyone on campus.
 The Sexual Assault Prevention for Undergraduates (SAPU) mandatory online course covers: